ozguronsoy/HephAudio/docs/HephAudio/NativeAudio/AndroidAudioBase.md

 ### Description
 Base class for the classes that interact with the android native audio APIs.
+This class implements the audio device enumeration.
 <br><br>

 ### Methods